alexrp/alexrp/README.md

 occasional reverse engineering and game programming too.
 I've also ventured into kernel land a few times.

-I manage the non-profit, open source software corporation [Vezel](https://vezel.dev).
+I manage the non-profit, open source software organization [Vezel](https://vezel.dev).

 Projects I create will always be available free of charge and under very